 Mornings are chaotic for most people.
 There are times when everyone messes up.
 However, something had to change in her life.
 She had to become organized and she needed to put in her sincere efforts to do so.

 Alisha could manage just fine in college.
 She got married in the year 2006.
-As wonderful as a marriage is, it comes with its own set of challenges.
+Marriage is a wonderful experience.
+However, it comes with its own challenges.
 Challenges entail changes.
 Most changes require efforts.
 Efforts made without goals in mind often lead to frustrations in life.
 On the contrary, efforts backed by systematic learning help a person grow.

 She often wished for a course that could equip newly married couples with guidelines on how to cope with added responsibilities after starting a family.
 There is a lot of advice from family and well-wishers.
 They generally have a huge list that says what should be done.
 But how?

 Markets are flooded with so many applications and tools on the internet.
 There are tools for personal finance, managing time, managing fitness, organizing life itself, and what not.
 So many tools and apps in the market can get overwhelming for a busy user.
 There are also a lot of help documents available on the internet.
 And then, there is a learning curve.
 To connect and apply one’s own life’s scenarios to these tools and use them to one’s advantage needs time and effort.

 For Alisha and Dan, it was not exactly the stage of life to be reading how-to manuals.
 When they were blessed with their first son, Adny, they were the happiest couple in the world.
 Their days were filled with baby talks, diapers, baby food, lots and lots of laundry, vaccinations, and so on.
 Two and a half years later, Bek was born.
 Bek’s arrival completed their family.
 Alisha and Dan were ecstatic, Adny on cloud nine.